cloudguydev/MNPTechchallange/README.md

 Deployed Server is enabled for Monitoring  and Update managements throughthe "bootDiagnostics""enabled": true property on the template.

-Please see the <b> MNP DevOps Challange Solution Consideration</b> doc for my detailed explantion on how i considered the project requirnment and my chosen cause of action to meet the project requirnment.
+Please see the <b> MNP DevOps Challange Solution Consideration</b> file for my detailed explantion on how i considered the project requirnment and my chosen cause of action to meet the project requirnment.
+Also see the <b> MNP DevOps Challange Solution Screen shot</b> file

 Seperated the Virtual Machine resource into a linked template.

 Other resources included in the deployment include:

-- Custom script extension
+- Configure IIS with CSE
 - Virtual Network
 - Network Security Group
 - Network Interface